suraj-srinivas/suraj-srinivas.github.io/index.markdown

 For more details, please see my latest <a href="/publications.html">publications</a>.

-I was also an organizer for the [XAI in Action](https://xai-in-action.github.io/) workshop at NeurIPS 2023, and was involved in teaching an [interpretable ML](https://interpretable-ml-class.github.io/) course at Harvard during spring 2023.
+I am also an organizer on the [Theory of Interpretable AI](https://tverven.github.io/tiai-seminar/) online seminar series, and previously for the [XAI in Action](https://xai-in-action.github.io/) workshop at NeurIPS 2023.
+I was involved also in teaching an [interpretable ML](https://interpretable-ml-class.github.io/) course at Harvard during spring 2023.